mono/monodevelop/README.md

 There are two main directories:

- * main: The core MonoDevelop assemblies and add-ins (all in a single tarball/package).
+ * `main`: The core MonoDevelop assemblies and add-ins (all in a single tarball/package).
- * extras: Additional add-ins (each add-in has its own tarball/package).
+ * `extras`: Additional add-ins (each add-in has its own tarball/package).

 Compiling
 ---------

-If you are building from Git, make sure that you initialize the submodules that are part of MonoDevelop, to do this execute:
+If you are building from Git, make sure that you initialize the submodules that are part of this repository.
+To do this execute:
 `git submodule update --init --recursive`

 To compile execute: